carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/03-extract.md

 it will save us a lot of time:

-*   Once the data is in a database, it will be easy to ask and answer many other questions.
+*   Once the data is in a database, it will be easy to ask and answer other questions.
 *   We'll be able to re-use our tools on the next spreadsheet we're given.
 *   We'll have a record of what we did
     (something that clicking in a spreadsheet won't give us).